 A Reward Chart is a fun tool to help inspire positive behaviour in a child and here is a FREE one you can print and use time and time again…

-This Fairy Blog is Part 3 in our series “How to Use a Fairy door” throughout the year.
+This Fairy Blog is another part in our series “How to Use a Fairy door” through the year.
 A Fairy Door is one of the most beautiful gifts you can give a child because this miniature sized little door is only limited by imagination and we all know children have incredible imaginations.

 By attaching a Fairy Door to a wall, shelf or cupboard, you create a magical doorway to a place of make believe for fairies to enter!
 And then you can bring it to life by adding tiny themed decorations and accessories which inspires many a fairy story.